Northern Edge Trainings

 The Gulf of Alaska (GOA) is critical habitat for millions of fish, whales and birds.
 Commercial and subsistence fisheries form the backbone of coastal communities throughout Southcentral Alaska: the environmental condition of the GOA directly supports economic livelihoods and food security of the region.

-The Navy conducted live fire trainings the Gulf of Alaska in June, 2015 and May 2017.
+Northern Edge conducted live fire trainings in the Gulf of Alaska in June, 2015 and May 2017.

 They are now planning to conduct war games again in April/ May 2019.

 Northern Edge has received authorization to train in the Gulf of Alaska for the next five years (2017 - 2022).

 We have significant concerns about the negative or unknown impacts these trainings could have on the ecosystem and communities.

 The Eyak Preservation Council believes that with a few changes, negative impacts of the trainings could be vastly reduced.